belsten/belsten.github.io/index.markdown

 I am interested in neuroscience, ML, statistical modeling and signal processing.
 In my free time I enjoy climbing, cycling or running.
 Big fan of oat milk.

-My graduation date from RPI is December 2020 and I am looking to pursue graduate education for the fall of 2021.
+My graduation date from Rensselaer Polytechnic Institute is December 2020 and I am looking to pursue graduate education for the fall of 2021.